 When a couple is married, and a child is conceived and/born during that time, we assume the man is the father.
 If the couple were to separate and/or divorce later, the man is still considered legally to be the father and is held financially responsible.
 This is so even if a DNA test result shows he is not biologically the father.

 If a couple has a child while not married, then the courts will determine a legal relationship between the father and child before establishing child support requirements.

 If there are any doubts by the presumed father that he is not the child’s biological father, he may request the court have testing for DNA used as evidence before he signs the birth certificate and acknowledges paternity.

 Sometimes, inheritances are disputed among the surviving family members and an unknown heir.
 The alleged heir may file for a test of DNA used as evidence to determine their rights.
 Heirs with inheritance rights may have other benefits due to them, such as life insurance and Social Security.
 Here, the court will order a medical examiner to collect the DNA used as evidence, then submit it to an accredited, approved

-The government is one of the biggest users of DNA used as evidence to support family relationships to get birth certificates, Social Security card, and other documentation.
+The government is one of the biggest users of immigration DNA testing used as evidence to support family relationships to get birth certificates, Social Security card, and other documentation.

 A person who has been adopted from birth or a very young age will sometimes have the desire to learn their biological roots.
 Once they have located the birth parents, it is common they be requested to have DNA used as evidence to confirm the relationship.